james-d-h/quarto-phd-thesis/README.md

 │   ├── title.tex              # Defines variables from the .yml file for use in the title page │   └── toc.tex                # Contains the TOC, LOF, LOTs, which you can delete as required
 ```

-## Usage

-1. Clone this repository or download it as a ZIP archive.

-## Requirements

-This template requires Quarto and LaTeX to be installed on your system.
-Please refer to the Quarto documentation and LaTeX project website for installation instructions.

 ## License